Whether you’re new to spinning or have taken spin classes for years, you may have a lot of unanswered questions before your first Peloton ride.

 4. You can try out the app for free for 30 days and bookmark some classes ahead of time.
 (Check out my list of fun Peloton themed rides and sign up for the newsletter to get weekly updates).

 5. App riders pay $12.99 per month.
 Peloton riders pay $39 per month.
+(Note, effective June 1, 2022, Peloton raised the monthly membership to $44 per month.)
 App riders do not have access to all the same metrics as Peloton riders and app riders can only have one member on the account.

-6. If you are in the military, a first responder, or are a health care worker or medical professional, you may be eligible for a free Essentials Package: pair of shoes, set of weights, and wired headphones.
+6. If you are in the military, a first responder, or are a health care worker, medical professional, or veterinarian, you may be eligible for a free Essentials Package: pair of shoes, set of weights, and wired headphones.
 Reach out to Peloton for eligibility.

 8. You have 12 months from the delivery of your bike to purchase an extended warranty.
 Check with your credit card companies for their warranties.